AMSA Annual Poster Session

 - Community development and service projects: These projects dealt with experiences related to educating and contributing to the local patient community by improving access to resources and increasing the quality of the life.

-- CURRICULUM DEVELOPMENT AND EDUCATIONAL PROJECTS – These projects focus on the development of education interventions, curricular innovations, and novel applications of technology to the learning process.
+- Curriculum development and educational projects (including wellness and mental health): These projects focused on the development of education interventions, curricular innovations, and novel applications of technology to the learning process in medical education.

 In order to be eligible to submit a project abstract for consideration, you must hold a valid AMSA membership.

 For projects that are complete, you must be able to include data and results, and conclusions.
-As it is the case that negative findings are under-reported in research, we encourage you to submit abstracts for projects which have yielded negative findings.
+Because negative findings are under-reported in research, we encourage you to submit abstracts for projects which have yielded negative findings.